guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 VideoCall: I am in a Teams videocall.
 I want to invite someone.
 I copy+paste my URL.
 But this does not work.
 You need to go to the people-icon and then create a hyperlink for sharing.
 Grrrr.
 Copy+Pasting the URL of a Google Meet videocall works fine.

-In o376 I see file extensions like ".docx".
+In o365 I see file extensions like ".docx".
 This looks ugly, and provides no benefit, since the icon already signals that this is a word document.

+In Google Meet videocalls I can blur my background.
+This does not work for me (Ubuntu Linux) in o365.

 # Where Microsoft is better